 36 CFR §1.6 Activities that require a permit

-The following is a compilation of those activities for which a permit from the superintendent is required:
+The following is a compilation of those activities for which a permit from the superintendent is usually required.
+Until further notice, the park is closed to special uses, and no permits will be issued.
+For more information, refer to Appendix 1.

-All recreation, photo or business permits are coordinated out of the Administrative Assistant’s office.
+All recreation, photo or business permits are coordinated out of the Administrative Officer’s office.

 36 CFR, PART 2 - RESOURCE PROTECTION, PUBLIC USE AND RECREATION